debajyotidatta/debajyotidatta.github.com/index.md

       github : username
       twitter : username

-The theme should reference these variables whenever needed.
+The theme should reference these variables whenever n

 ## Sample Posts